Playtronica/.github/README.md

 * Copy link from github
 ![](images/screenshot.png)
-* Open terminal in your work directory and execute `git clone` command
+* Open terminal in your work directory and execute command`git clone`
     ```bash
     cd my-work-directory # moving to work dir
     git clone https://github.com/Playtronica/.github.git # cloninig repository from github
     ```
-* Now you got sources from github to your computer
+* Now you got sources from github on your computer

 ## 2. Work rules